 Established in 1868, Linklaters is one of the most prestigious and recognisable law firms in the world.
 Although its headquarters are in London, Linklaters has a truly global presence; working in over 20 different countries and employing over 3,000 lawyers.

-Their future-focused approach has ensured they stay consistently relevant for over 150 years, and their legal insight and innovation has helped them to win a diverse and trusting client base.
+Their future-focused approach has ensured they stay consistently relevant for over 150 years, and their legal insight and innovation have helped them to win a diverse and trusting client base.

-Linklaters are always looking for the newest and best legal talent to help them to continue to grow and expand.
-Right now, they're focused on hiring candidates with a global outlook — the individuals who don't see geographical boundaries, are naturally culturally sensitive and who work with the flexibility and dynamism expected of all the lawyers that make up this respected firm.
+Linklaters is always looking for the newest and best legal talent to help them to continue to grow and expand.
+Right now, they're focused on hiring candidates with a global outlook — the individuals who don't see geographical boundaries are naturally culturally sensitive and who work with the flexibility and dynamism expected of all the lawyers that make up this respected firm.

-As you might expect from such a distinguished law firm, the hiring process is both thorough and rigorous in order to ensure only the very best legal talent ends up working for Linklaters.
+As you might expect from such a distinguished law firm, the hiring process is both thorough and rigorous to ensure only the very best legal talent ends up working for Linklaters.